folio-org/stripes-components/lib/IconWithText/readme.md

 # IconWithText
-Renders an icon with an inline label
+Renders an icon with an inline label.

+Useful for displaying icons with associated labels in a consistent way across the platform.
+The component can be used inside other existing components or as a standalone component.

 ## Basic Usage
 ```js